Many-species ecological fluctuations as a jump process from the brink of extinction: Phenomenology revisited

+Eq. (\ref{eq:distribution_z_mig}) sets the form of the abundance distribution in the intermediate range $\lambda\ll N\ll1$.
+Changing variables from $z$ to $N$, we get

+This refines the $1/N$ dependence with an additional, slowly-varying correction.
+As we discuss in Sec. \ref{sec:Discussion}, this correction can appear to change the power law exponent of the species abundance distribution when $\lambda$ is finite, and only parts of the entire distribution are sampled.
+The distribution of top species can be inferred from $P[g|z]$, the distribution of the growth rate $g$ conditioned on the value of the rescaled abundance $z$.
+For $N\ge0$, we get

-Fig. \ref{fig:distrib-conv}(B) shows the convergence of the distribution $P(N)$ as $\lambda\to0^{+}$ to the distribution in the rescaled dynamics.
-The latter was obtained by solving numerically the DMFT equations directly in this limit, see Appendices \ref{subsec:DMFT}-\ref{subsec:Derivation-of-rescaled}.
-The limiting distribution deviates from the truncated Gaussian SAD obtained in the fixed point phase.
+Fig. \ref{fig:distrib-conv}(A) shows the convergence of the distribution $P(N)$ to this limiting distribution as $\lambda\to0^{+}$.
+The results in the limit $\lambda\to0^{+}$ were obtained by solving numerically the rescaled DMFT equations, see Eqs. (\ref{eq:DMFT2},\ref{eq:dmft-mean2},\ref{eq:dmft-var2}).
+The limiting distribution $P(N)$ deviates from the truncated Gaussian SAD obtained in the fixed point phase.